Newman baseball player reacts to additional year of eligibility

 The Jets had 17 seniors playing before their season was cut short, and now nine of those seniors, including Beard, plan to come back and play for the team next season.

-According to Maus, Newman University will decided how the scholarship money is allotted to the senior athletes.
+According to Maus, Newman University will decide how the scholarship money is allotted to the senior athletes.

 Beard is just excited to have another change to step out on the diamond with his team.